kellyfj/HereHackWeek/README.md

 Technologies Used: Java Twitter client, D3.js (for cluster visualization) e.g. https://github.com/mbostock/d3/wiki/Gallery

-From running for 3 hours here is a list of candidate places created
+From running for 3.5 hours here is a display of the 250+ candidate new places

 ![alt tag](https://raw.github.com/kellyfj/HereHackWeek/master/demo/newplaces.png)

 You will note that FourSquare is used heavily in Turkey and Brazil

+Futher Improvements:
+1) Remove the "w/" in some place names searches e.g. "Karabük Üniversitesi YDYO w/"
+2) recognize and remove private places e.g. "Hocaoğlu's Home w/"
+3) Pay Twitter to get more tweets (there's no way we're getting the full stream!)